smartmike/a11y-toggle/README.md

 ## Notes

-* Initial ARIA-specific attributes such as `aria-expanded` and `aria-hidden` are being added automatically.
+* Initial ARIA-specific attributes such as `aria-expanded`, `aria-hidden` and `aria-labelledby` are being added automatically.
 * The collapsible content does not have to live right next to the toggle, hence the `aria-controls` attribute in order to provide a shortcut for assistive technologies.
 * The toggle can be something else than a `<button>` however a button is preferred as it the best suited element for such an interactive task.